d3/d3-voronoi/README.md

 <a name="_voronoi" href="#_voronoi">#</a> <i>voronoi</i>(<i>points</i>)

 Computes the Voronoi diagram for the specified *points*.
 See [voronoi diagrams](#voronoi-diagrams) for details on the returned data structure.

-Note: if any points are coincident or have NaN positions, **the behavior of this method is undefined.** Most likely, invalid polygons will be returned!
+Warning: if any points are coincident or have NaN positions, **the behavior of this method is undefined.** Most likely, invalid polygons will be returned!
 You must filter invalid points and consolidate coincident points before computing the Voronoi diagram.

 <a name="voronoi_x" href="#voronoi_x">#</a> <i>voronoi</i>.<b>x</b>([<i>x</i>])